vishakha-lall/MapBot/README.md

 ## Install and Setup
 * Install Python 3.6
 * Install requirements.txt
+* Create an API key for Google Maps API on the Google Developer site
 * Create a new Facebook app on the Facebook Developer site
 * Setup Django server
 * Setup secure tunnels to localhost using ngrok